angular-sanctuary/learn-angular/src/content/docs/practical-course/update-task/submit-update-form.md

 ## Update the task with the TaskService

+#### Instructions

-Open the `src/app/task-service.ts` file.
+1. Open the `src/app/task-service.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"Add a function to update a task": 35-39}
 import { Injectable } from '@angular/core';